What Is Business Interruption Insurance & Do You Need It? — Coronavirus Edition

 - Extra Expenses: These are the expenses that occur because of the disaster (you didn’t need a rental truck before, but now you do).

 - Service Interruption: This coverage directly relates to your utilities.
 You can’t insure specific companies, nor can you insure against service disruption because of earthquakes.

 - Contingent Business Interruption: This is the coverage that helps you if your business is contingent on other businesses to do business.
-If another company suffers a loss that affects your bottom-line then this policy would protect against your losses.
+If another company suffers a loss that affects your bottom line, then this policy would protect against your losses.

-- Leader Property: If your business derives its foot-traffic from a more profitable and well-known store, that store is called a leader property.
-If the leader property suffers a loss and it affects your store, you may be protected from those income losses.
+- Leader Property: If your business derives its foot-traffic from a more profitable and well-known store, that store is called a leader property; if the leader property suffers a loss, and it affects your store, you may be protected from those income losses.

-An interruption to normal business could happen for a plethora of reasons; even if you can’t envision a worst-case scenario, it doesn’t mean you’re exempt from encountering a loss.
+An interruption to regular business could happen for a plethora of reasons; even if you can’t envision a worst-case scenario, it doesn’t mean you’re exempt from encountering a loss.
 Since business interruption insurance can easily be added (or is included in some Business Owners Policies), it’s important to check with your insurance professional to crunch the numbers.